SyamSundarKirubakaran/android-jetpack/README.md

     - <b>Need</b>
         - Sharing and recieveing in Text
         - Sharing and recieving in HTML Text
-        - Sharing and recieveing files
+        - Sharing and recieveing Files &/or Images
-        - Sharing Images
     - <b>Code</b>
         - Sharing Text
         ```java